-The HO, in consultation with NHS Digital, selected hospital admissions as a primary outcome measure for monitoring Violence Reduction Units.
+The Home Office in consultation with NHS Digital selected Hospital Admissions as a primary outcome measure for monitoring Violence Reduction Units (VRUs).

-A&E or emergency department attendance data is accessed through local relationships at a hospital trust level or in aggregate through NHS Digital.
-Each Health Episode Statistics record contains a wide range of information about an individual patient admitted to an NHS hospital, including:
+Accident & Emergency (A&E) or Emergency department attendance data (which is accessed through local relationships at a hospital trust level or in aggregate through NHS Digital).
+Each Health Episode Statistics (HES) record contains a wide range of information about an individual patient admitted to an NHS hospital, including:

-• Patient information, such as age group, gender and ethnicity
+• patient information, such as age group, gender and ethnicity

-- Administrative information, such as dates and methods of admission and discharge - Geographical information, such as where patients are treated and where they live
+- administrative information, such as dates and methods of admission and discharge - geographical information such as where patients are treated and the area where they live.

-These can be accessed locally (through established relationships with ambulance services), at a hospital trust level, with appropriate ISAs, or at an aggregated level, for example, ISTV.
+These can be accessed locally (through established relationships with ambulance services or at a hospital trust level), with appropriate information sharing agreements, or at an aggregated level, for example Information Sharing to Tackle Violence (ISTV).